Anna Donáth: Early life and career

 Donáth's early education was at Veres Péter High School in Békásmegyer, Budapest.
-She studied sociology at the Eötvös Loránd University in Budapest, and migration and ethnic studies at the University of Amsterdam.
+She studied sociology at the Eötvös Loránd University in Budapest and migration and ethnic studies at the University of Amsterdam.
 After graduating, she completed an internship at the European Commission, before returning to Hungary to become a project manager for the non-governmental organization (NGO), Menedék.
-She joined Momentum Movement in 2016, and became its vice president in June 2018.
+She joined the Momentum Movement in 2016, and became its vice president in June 2018.
 Donáth was a candidate for the centrist party in the 2018 Hungarian parliamentary election.
 The party did not win any seats in the election.

-In December 2018, Donáth participated in a protest against the Hungarian government's new labour law dubbed by opponents as the 'slave law' which raised the overtime yearly cap for workers from 250 to 400 hours, and allowed businesses three years instead of one year to pay for the overtime.
+In December 2018, Donáth participated in a protest against the Hungarian government's new labour law dubbed by opponents as "the slave law", which raised the overtime yearly cap for workers from 250 to 400 hours, and allowed businesses three years instead of one year to pay for the overtime.
 Donáth was arrested at the protest, and later released.